rjkviegas/course/pills/final_project_presentations.md

 Here are some guidelines for your final project presentations:

 * The time limit is usually 5 minutes (this depends on the number of projects, your coach will advise if the time limit is different).
 Practice, practice, practice to ensure you come in under the time limit.
-You'll be cut off at 5 minutes!
+You'll be prompted to wind up your presentations after 5 minutes!

 * To guide you on what to include, think about what you found interesting about other people’s presentations.